nickbrandt/GitLab/doc/user/permissions_stub_first_class_vulnerabilities.md

 NOTE: **Note:**
 In GitLab 11.0, the Master role was renamed to Maintainer.

 GitLab CI/CD permissions rely on the role the user has in GitLab.
-There are four permission levels in total:
+The following permission levels are available:

-- admin
+- Admin
-- maintainer
+- Maintainer
-- developer
+- Developer
-- guest/reporter
+- Guest (Reporter)

 The admin user can perform any action on GitLab CI/CD in scope of the GitLab instance and project.
 In addition, all admins can use the admin interface under